 If you do have to go to work, try to avoid using public transport where possible, and try travelling at different times to avoid rush hour.
 All workers who cannot work from home should travel to work if their workplace is open.
 The only exceptions to this are those workplaces such as hospitality and nonessential retail which the Government is requiring to remain closed.

 Taking time off to look after someone

-If you cannot work because of caring responsibilities, such as looking after your children while schools are closed, you can ask your employer to put you on ‘furlough’.
+If you cannot work because of caring responsibilities, such as looking after your children while their school is closed, you can ask your employer to put you on ‘furlough’.
 This is also known as the Coronavirus Job Retention Scheme, which allows for your employer to claim 80% of your wages from the government and then pay that money to you while you are not working.

 Discussing furlough with your employer

 It is important to note that you are not entitled to furlough, rather it is something you can ask your employer to claim.
 If your employer doesn’t wish to put you on furlough, try explaining the difficulties of your situation due to Covid-19 and emphasize that it will not cost them anything beyond the 5% contribution to national insurance contributions and employer pension contributions.

 Not all employers are aware that the government guidance allows for furlough due to caring commitments, so it’s worth telling them that about your childcare problems and pointing them to the guidance section titled ‘If you have caring responsibilities ’ which states:

 “You can be furloughed if caring responsibilities arising from Coronavirus (COVID-19) mean you are:

 - children who are at home as a result of school or childcare facilities closing

 - a vulnerable individual in your household